jkeen/tracking_number/README.md

-## Tracking Number
+## Tracking Number (v1.x)

-This gem identifies valid tracking numbers and the service they're associated with.
-It can also tell you a little bit about the package purely from the number—there's quite a bit of info tucked away into those numbers, it turns out.
+This gem identifies valid tracking numbers and can tell you a little bit about the shipment just from the number—there's quite a bit of info tucked away into those numbers, it turns out.

+It detects tracking numbers from UPS, FedEx, DHL, USPS, OnTrac, Amazon Logistics, and 160+ countries national postal services (S10 standard).

 This gem does not do tracking.
 That is left up to you.

-#### Where the data comes from

-Starting with the 1.0 release of this gem the data for tracking numbers including validation information and additional lookup information (such as service type) comes from [tracking_number_data](http://github.com/jkeen/tracking_number_data).
-Bugs relating to detection or unsupported tracking numbers should be filed on that repo.

 ## Usage